If you’re looking for things to do in London and want to visit all of the iconic spots, then here is a London bucket list guide.

-Easily the most recognisable landmark in the city and top of most peoples things to do in London bucket list!
+This is easily the most recognisable landmark in the city and top of most peoples London bucket list!

-Built between 1886 and 1894, Tower Bridge is a suspension bridge connecting Southwark bank to Tower Hamlets.
+Built between 1886 and 1894, it’s a combined bascule and suspension bridge, connecting Southwark to Tower Hamlets.

 If you want to get a close view of the bridge from the River Thames the Westminster to Greenwich River Thames Cruise is a great option.